UCL-ARC/epidemiology-llm-data-tasks/data/ground_truth/test_template/guidelines.md

 initialise.sh
 a shell script to initialise the test case, this should pull in the correct data to inpuuts and then run the rscript to produce the outputs

+TODO MN: This should sit in the top level of the data dir so that is not duplicated when copying